KoTaetae/Food-Lovers-FRT-Project/README.md

 #About Project:-
-“*”I have created a website named "Food Lovers" static - food website using static web apps azure services.
+*I have created a website named "Food Lovers" static - food website using static web apps azure services.
 Here, customers can "Subscribe to our NewsLetter" in "Home Page" and in "Contact Page" customer can personally contact via E-mail : foodlovers141036@gmail.com.